Episodes

 Same Argument: Year AfterYear

 Have you ever noticed how we often argue about the same things over and over again?
 How pointless, isn’t it?
 Nothing is ever accomplished by hashing over these identical and repetitive points.
-No one convinces anyone else, an...
+No one convinces anyone else, and both parties remain entrenched behind their emotions and the arguments that cover them.
+So what if we simply skipped the subject, let the provocation ( which it usually is) go by and talked about something else, something more positive?
+Of course this is easy to suggest an...

 STUPID: Our New Standard of Intelligence